Grading Scale

 Counselor Office Services

 Robinson High School offers a large array of guidance and counseling services to all students.
 These services include, but are not limited to, personal counseling, academic counseling, career counseling, scheduling, and testing services.
-The guidance department also provides scholarship and other financial information to seniors by announcing scholarships available through the student announcements each morning, participating in the LTC College Fair, hosting a financial aid night, and other activities.
+The counseling department also provides scholarship and other financial information to seniors by announcing scholarships available through the student announcements each morning, participating in the LTC College Fair, hosting a financial aid night, and other activities.

 Communication